phillipknauss/CqrsSiteEngine/README.md

 1. ProtoBuf-net 2.0.0.480
 2. Ncqrs github pull from 7/5/2012

+Optional Dependencies:

+By default, the project uses AzureReadModelStore and AzureSystemEventStore, which require the June 2012 (or newer) version of the Azure SDK.
+If you do not wish to use Azure Blobs for store, FileReadModelStore and FileSystemEventStore can be used instead.

 References:

 Primary - How we got rid of the Database on Los Techies - http://lostechies.com/gabrielschenker/2012/06/12/how-we-got-rid-of-the-database/